 there's the slightly later and much quieter, but no less impressive, Pesaro

-Altarpiece (see right) which Ruskin thought to
+Altarpiece (see far above right) which Ruskin thought to

 be the artist's best work in Venice.
 (Jacopo Pesaro's mixed motives for